marcocarpio/dockerSD/client/README.md

   example of routing to another page/component.
 It also provides an example of conditional rendering based on incoming props.
 Sample Jest snapshot tests are provided for this component.
-- AboutUs: A stateless component used to show the process of routing between pages.
+- AboutUs: A stateful component with an example API request integrated into the component state.
 - NotFound: A stateless component used as the fall-through if no other routes are matched.
-- CheckboxWithLabel: A sample stateful component.

 ### Linting and Formatting